jcfranco/dev-summit-2020-customizing-widgets/slides/index.md

 ---

-# Act I: Theming Recap
+# Part I: Theming Recap

 - Use the utility for easy theming.
 - Theme structure